Chitra Vichitra Fair

-The fair occurs over the two days abutting the first eve of the new moon (Amavasya) following the festival of Holi, which typically falls in March or April in the Gregorian calendar.
-The fair commences on the eve of the new moon, when families submerge ashes of their departed family members in the river and mourn their passing through the night.
+The fair is held over the two days abutting the first eve of the new moon (Amavasya) following the festival of Holi, which typically falls in March or April in the Gregorian calendar.
+The fair commences on the eve of the new moon, when families submerge ashes of their departed family members in the river, and mourn their death through the night.
 The next day, a fair takes place at the location.